Best Of

 • No DRIP modeling

-• Dividend data sometimes delayed by days
+• Dividend data can lag by a few days

 What is a DRIP and why does tracking it matter?